 Once you are done scrubbing your watch, you will want to rinse it under warm water to wash away any leftover dirt particles and soap residue.
 It is important to make sure that all of the soap has been fully washed away, and if your Rolex watch is a Submariner, GMT-Master, or Sea-Dweller with a rotating bezel, it is also recommended to rotate your bezel a few times while rinsing it to help guarantee that all soap residue has been washed away from under the bezel assembly.

 STEP 5: Dry with Microfiber Cloth

 After cleaning your watch, the final step in the cleaning process is to dry it off with a microfiber cloth.
 Just like when wiping down your watch, it is important to use a cloth that is both clean and free from all polishing compounds.
 The use of microfiber cloth (or similar) will help ensure that you are able to dry your watch off without disrupting its natural surface finish.

-Rolex Cleaning Tips
+Additional Notes and Rolex Cleaning Tips

 It is important to note that while these cleaning instructions will work for the vast majority of Rolex models, vintage references and watches from the Cellini collection should be treated slightly differently.
 Rolex Cellini watches do not feature the brand’s waterproof Oyster cases, and many older vintage models may require service or the replacement of certain components in order to guarantee that they are properly sealed.